Secondary Mathematics with QTS (11-16) PGCE

 GOV.UK code: GX11

 Train to be a maths teacher and inspire a love of numbers and problem-solving in secondary school pupils.
-During our Secondary Mathematics PGCE, you’ll gain recommendation for Qualified Teacher Status and be at the cutting edge of national developments.
+Upon successful completion of our Secondary Mathematics PGCE, you’ll gain a recommendation for Qualified Teacher Status and be at the cutting edge of national developments.

 Overview